thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

     {% include warning.html content="You can create only 20 dimensions.
 Also, you cannot edit a dimension once you create it, so be careful here.
 If you make a mistake and need to change things, you may need to sign in with a different Google account." %}

 7. Type a friendly name for the first dimension.
-For example, type `Platform` instead of `ATTRIBUTE_PLATFORM`.
+For example, type "Platform" instead of "ATTRIBUTE_PLATFORM".
 8. Leave the **Scope** as **Hit** (the default).
 9. Leave **Active** check box selected.
 10. Click **Create**.